What Parents Can Do To Support A Child With Dyslexia

 Phonics is the foundation of reading and writing but young dyslexic learners may struggle with decoding words or identifying and producing sounds.

-There are many resources which can help with this but the one I've seen used most frequently and successfully by both intervention tutors in schools and home educating parents is "Toe by Toe: A highly structured, multi-sensory reading manual for teachers and parents" which is recommended for children aged 7 years and above.
+There are many resources which can help with this but one of the most highly recommended for children aged 7 years and above is "Toe by Toe: A highly structured, multi-sensory reading manual for teachers and parents."

 Dyslexic learners may have difficulty retrieving the correct word when speaking or writing and this can cause frustration and impact their ability to communicate effectively.